kkeri/metarepo/src/xp01/README.md

 ## Usage

-First, go to the repository directory.
+First, go to the main directory of the repository.

 Build: